How much does it cost to live in Illinois?

 For people who rely on personal vehicles to get around, it is important to keep in mind the different costs that come with owning a car.
 The average monthly cost of car insurance in Illinois is $37 for minimum insurance and $124 for full coverage, or $442 and $1,485 per year, respectively.
 Average car insurance rates in Illinois are slightly lower compared to the annual national average of $565 for minimum coverage and $1,674 for full coverage.

-The average yearly income of a single adult living in Illinois is $61,075 and a 4.95% individual income tax rate.
+The average yearly income of a single adult living in Illinois is $61,075 with a flat 4.95% individual income tax rate.

 Most Expensive Illinois Cities to Live in